 The heart of the BUKC.
 It's where teams and drivers go to race against and beat the best.

-The Main Championship is the BUKC at its most intense.
+The Premier Class is the BUKC at its most intense.
 Teams of 4 drivers from each uni come together to battle it out over the course of 4 double header race meetings and a qualifying race day held between November & April the following year.

-Every team wishing to take part in the championship must take part in one of two qualifiers.
+Every team wishing to take part in the Premier Class must take part in one of two qualifiers.

-The top 27 teams from each of the qualifiers will qualify through to the main Main Championship starting in early February.
-Any teams that don't qualify through to the National Championship will instead by invited back to compete in the Rookie Championship.
+The top 54 teams from the qualifiers will qualify through to the Premier Class starting in early February.
+Any teams that don't qualify through to the Premier Class will instead by invited back to compete in the Intermediate Class Championship.

 The format of the qualifiers is now the following:

-The 8 round Main Championship takes place over 4 days between the end of January 2018 and the end of March 2018.
+The 8 round Premier Class Championship takes place over 4 days between the start of February 2019 and the start of April 2019.
 Please note the dates below may change.